The “Scuole Grandi” of Venice

 Recognized as the most important social institutions in the Serenissima Republic of Venice, the Scuola di Santa Maria della Misericordia, along with those of San Marco, San Rocco, San Giovanni Evangelista, Santa Maria della Carità, San Teodoro, and dei Carmini, represented the seven “Scuole Grandi” of Venice whose members were predominantly high dignitaries in Venetian society.

 Founded in the Middle Ages as a secular phenomenon of devotion and solidarity, the “Scuole Grandi” played a key role in the social, political and religious fabric of the Republic of Venice.
-In the sixteenth century they reached a level of such wealth and influence in the community that were integrated into the social context of the Serenissima Republic, with a leading role in state ceremonies.
+In the sixteenth century they reached such a level of wealth and influence in the community that they were integrated into the social context of the Serenissima Republic, with a leading role in state ceremonies.

 The Scuola Vecchia

 The original Scuola had been built in the Gothic style from 1308 onwards in Campo dell’Abbazia, where it still stands today.
 The complex social position of the Scuole, as representatives of an active and wealthy albeit powerless class, had an impact on architecture.
 Right from the outset, the members of the confraternity revealed their impressive architectural ambitions for the project: a majestic building, the reputation of which would spread beyond the borders of the city, not only within Italy, but across all of Christendom.
 Expanded several times in the course of the centuries, in the late fifteenth century the Misericordia first proposed the reconstruction of its headquarters elsewhere, to provide a larger and more prestigious location for its ever growing number of members.
 At the beginning of the sixteenth century the project by Alessandro Leopardi was chosen, but the defeat at Agnadello (1507) proved to be a major setback for the Republic of Venice and the construction would not resume for another two decades.